Eco-evolutionary constraints for the endemicity of rapidly evolving viruses: Introduction

 As the SARS-CoV-2 virus transitions from an epidemic to an endemic phase~\cite{cohen2022projecting}, there is increasing interest in determining the eco-evolutionary constraints that enable this transition in real populations~\cite{lavine2021immunological,antia2021transition}.
 To the best of our knowledge, understanding how evolution in both antigenic and non-antigenic traits determines the endemicity of viruses remains an open question.
-To fill this gap, here we propose a minimal eco-evolutionary framework, extending the classical Susceptible-Infected-Recovered (SIR) model to integrate the evolution of pathogens in both their transmissibility and their immune escape.
+To fill this gap, here we propose a minimal eco-evolutionary framework, extending the classical Susceptible-Infected-Recovered (SIR) model to integrate the evolution of pathogens in both their infectiousness and their immune escape.
 In absence of the former evolutionary pathway, we show that the probability of a virus becoming endemic depends on its antigenic escape and always increases with the infectiousness of the wild-type variant.
-In contrast, our stochastic simulations reveal that evolution in non-antigenic traits significantly alter this picture, resulting in a non-monotonic behavior where viruses with low infectiousness display greater endemicity than others with intermediate infectiousness.
-We derive a heuristic equation capturing this behavior as a result of the trade-off between the minimum infectiousness needed to sustain an endemic scenario and the characteristic evolutionary to reach such infectiousness.
-Finally, we discuss the practical implications of our findings.
+In contrast, our stochastic simulations reveal that evolution in non-antigenic traits alters this picture, resulting in a non-monotonic behavior where viruses with low infectiousness display greater endemicity than others with intermediate infectiousness.
+We derive a heuristic equation capturing this behavior as a result of the trade-off between the minimum infectiousness needed to sustain an endemic scenario and the characteristic evolutionary time scale to reach such infectiousness.
+To control this evolutionary time scale, we implement control policies flattening epidemic curves and report that extending the first epidemic wave leads to an increase in viral endemicity.
+To round off the manuscript, we also show discuss the practical implications of our findings.